Jhon Durán

-Jhon Jader Durán Palacios (born 13 December 2003) is a Colombian professional footballer who plays as a forward for Turkish Süper Lig club Fenerbahçe, on loan from Saudi Pro League club Al-Nassr, and the Colombia national team.
+Jhon Jader Durán Palacios (born 13 December 2003) is a Colombian professional footballer who plays as a striker for Primeira Liga club Benfica, on loan from Saudi Pro League club Al-Nassr, and the Colombia national team.

 Durán began his career at Envigado, making his professional debut in 2019.
 His performances earned him a move to Major League Soccer's Chicago Fire in 2022, where he scored 8 goals in 27 appearances.
-In January 2023, he joined Premier League club Aston Villa for a reported £14.75 million, later transferring to Al-Nassr in January 2025 for £64 million.
+In January 2023, he joined Premier League club Aston Villa for a reported £14.75 million, later transferring to Al-Nassr in January 2025 for £64.2 million.
 In July 2025, he was loaned to Fenerbahçe for the 2025–26 season.

-Internationally, Durán debuted for the Colombia senior national team in September 2022 and was part of the squad that finished as runners-up in the 2024 Copa América.
+After the cancellation of his Fenerbahçe move, he joined Zenit Saint Petersburg on loan in early 2026.

 Early life

 Durán was born in Zaragoza, Antioquia, then moved with his family to Aranjuez neighbourhood in Medellín.

 Club career

 Envigado

 Durán made his professional debut for Envigado on 13 February 2019 against Jaguares de Córdoba in the Copa Colombia, having played for the club at youth level since he was 11 years old.
 Durán scored his first goal on 1 September, in his third appearance for the club, against Águilas Doradas Rionegro.
 This made Durán the second-youngest goalscorer in Categoría Primera A, at the age of 15 years and 8 months.

 In October 2020, Durán was included in The Guardians "60 of the best young talents in world football" list.